KohTammara/PSA_framework/README.md

    wget \
    zlib1g-dev
 ```
-GO is also required as a dependancie and the latest version can be downloaded through the [GO official website](https://golang.org/dl/).
+GO is also required as a dependancy and the latest version can be downloaded through the [GO official website](https://golang.org/dl/).
 A [script](GO_Singularityce_latest_2023_10_18.sh) was created for the purpose of installing both GO and singularity, the versions on this script can be changed to later versions.
 More information on installing Singularity can be found on the [SingularityCE official website](https://docs.sylabs.io/guides/main/user-guide/quick_start.html#quick-installation-steps).